GauravW/EMGW-TF-2020/README.md

 # EMGW-TF-2020
 Repo for EMGW workshop for Techfest - Krittika Astrophysics series Dec 2020.

-We will be using this repo for all 4 notebooks - this is only for the mentors/tutors.
 We will move everything to the krittika repo once that's setup.